EternalBlueFlame/EternalMediaBar/README.md

 <strong>RC3 plans:</strong>
 -	User defined app/menu icons?
 -	Widgets in the scroll list, or on the side?
+-	Folder lists for music.
+-	Folder lists for photos.
+-	Folder lists for Videos.
 -	built in music player //Separate activity for player //Separate activity for background player.
 -	save custom themes to file for sharing?
 </hr>